ziglang/zig/README.md

 effect, this means users of the compiler, helping programmers to write better software.
 Even more important, however, are the end-users.

-Zig is intended to be used to help **end-users** accomplish their goals.
+Zig's intended usage is to help **end-users** accomplish their goals.
 Zig should be used to empower end-users, never to exploit them financially, or to limit their freedom to interact with hardware or software in any way.